David-Else/zen-typescript-starter-project/README.md

 `git clone https://github.com/David-Else/zen-typescript-starter-project`

+`npm install` or pnpm/yarn install

+Ignore errors like
+ `WARN eslint-config-airbnb-base@13.1.0 requires a peer of eslint-plugin-import@^2.14.0 but none was installed.` We left that out on purpose.

 ### Run NPM Scripts.

 Use the NPM scripts via the Visual Studio Code interface or command line.